ohjho/starter_guide_face_recog/_text_files/primer.md

 In contrast, **Recognition** is a multi-class classification: One-face vs. All Faces

 ## Face Detection
+Face detection is merely detecting faces in a picture, video or in real time.
+It has already implemented to many areas such as auto focusing camera.

 Detecting a face is generally easier than recognising the face of a specific person.
-The structure of a human face usually contains noses, eyes, foreheads, chins and mouths.
-All of these compose the general structure of a face.
+All human faces shares some universal properties of the human face such as the eyes region is relatively darker than its neighbour pixels and nose and forehead region is brighter than eye region.
+Therefore face detection algorithm searches general human face features as segments in the whole image.

 ### Face Detection Methods
 #### Viola-Jones Method (aka Haar Cascades), 2001